Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Introduction

-In strategic games, an action $a$ of some agent is \emph{dominated} by another action $a'$ if the agent's payoff of action $a$ is always smaller than her payoff of $a'$, regardless of what actions other agents play.
-While it is debatable that whether regular humans would ever play an equilibrium in a strategic game \cite{rabin1993incorporating,wright2010beyond}, it is widely observed and well accepted that rational human players generally would avoid playing dominated actions; indeed, such elimination of dominated actions have been observed in human subjective experiments \citep{fudenberg2019predicting}.
-Therefore, an intriguing question is whether algorithms would be able to efficiently learn/replicate such human intelligence.
-Notably, after eliminating some dominated actions, other actions may then start to become dominated and thus require an additional iteration of dominance elimination.
-As we will formally show in this paper, such \emph{iterative dominance elimination} turns out to be a highly non-trivial task and many of the existing algorithms are provably inefficient.
+Rationalizability is also related to the basic strategic concept of \emph{dominance elimination} studied since the early days of the game theory field~\cite{gale1953theory,raiffa1957games} --- we say, an action $a$ of some agent is \emph{dominated} by another action $a'$ in a strategic game if the agent's payoff of action $a$ is always smaller than her payoff of $a'$, regardless of what actions other agents play.
+While it is debatable that whether regular humans would ever play an equilibrium in a strategic game \cite{rabin1993incorporating,wright2010beyond}, it is widely observed and well accepted that rational human players generally would avoid playing dominated actions \citep{fudenberg2019predicting}.
+Therefore, an intriguing question is whether there are learning algorithms that can efficiently approach such kind of human wisdom.
+Notice that, after eliminating some dominated actions, other actions may then start to become dominated and thus require an additional iteration of dominance elimination; the \emph{iterated dominance elimination} turns out to be a highly non-trivial task in the uncoupled learning setup and many of the existing algorithms are provably inefficient.
+As we will explain in Section \ref{sec:rationalizability}, the strategy profiles surviving this process of \emph{iterated dominance elimination} coincides with the set of rationalizable outcomes~\cite{bernheim1984rationalizable,aumann1987correlated}, and it thus serves another key motivation to design algorithms with efficient convergence guarantee towards rationalizability.